-The Instrument Place has best deals on purchase and rent-to-own violins.
+The Instrument Place has the best violin prices on lease, purchase and rent-to-own violins.

 Why?
 This company offer rentals, leases and purchases.And, they have top quality violins ready to ship anywhere in the world at the best prices on the internet.